Coldaine/serenaRockstarCustom/docs/wsl-bridge.md

-# Serena WSL Bridge
+# Serena Workspace Isolation Bridge

-The WSL Bridge enables fast file access for Serena when running with Claude Code on Windows via WSL.
+The Workspace Isolation Bridge provides dedicated Serena server instances for multiple workspaces to prevent connection conflicts.

 ## Problem

-When Claude Code (running in WSL) uses Serena to read Unity project files stored on Windows, file access is 10-20x slower due to the WSL filesystem translation layer.
+When multiple Claude Code workspaces (or other MCP clients) try to connect to the same Serena MCP server, connection conflicts and resource contention occur.
+Each workspace needs its own isolated server instance.

 ## Solution

-The WSL Bridge acts as a transparent proxy:
+The Workspace Isolation Bridge acts as a transparent proxy:
-- Claude Code connects to the bridge (running in WSL).
+- Each workspace connects to the bridge with a unique workspace ID.
-- The bridge launches Serena on Windows for native file speed.
+- The bridge launches a dedicated Serena server instance for each workspace.
-- All MCP communication is forwarded transparently.
+- All MCP communication is forwarded to the appropriate server instance.
-- The bridge monitors the Serena process and restarts it if it crashes.
+- The bridge manages server lifecycle and prevents resource conflicts.

 ## Installation